FX-Wizard/blog/content/posts/aws-cdk-cloud-dev-env.md

 sudo npm install -g aws-cdk
 ```

-Now that you know what all the parts of the script do you could use it as a user data script when launching the EC2 instance so it automatically sets up the enviornment.
+Now that you know what all the parts of the script, you could use it as a [user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) script when launching the EC2 instance so it automatically sets up the environment.

 ---